GRAPHIC-Take Five: Trade war whiplash and other market themes for the week ahead

-This time it was Trump’s turn for a surprise move, raising the stakes in this real world version of the poker game.
-China then swiftly said it will have to take counter measures.
+Last week, it was Trump’s turn for a surprise move, raising the stakes in this real-world poker game.
+China then swiftly said it will have to take counter measures, and on Monday, China let the yuan breach the key 7-per-dollar level for the first time in more than a decade, a sign Beijing might be willing to tolerate more currency weakness that could further inflame a trade conflict with the United States.

 Chinese seed and food company shares and rare-earth firms are rising as they anticipate Beijing won’t buy more from the United States.
-U.S. shoe, apparel and consumer goods manufacturers are groaning about potential input price rises as well as hits to demand for their exports and damage to their supply chains.
+U.S. shoe, apparel and consumer goods manufacturers are groaning about potential input price rises, demand hits and damage to their supply chains.

 The question of who’s suffering most from a trade war has no straight answers.
 Many reckon no one wins.
-The Fed’s interest rate cut this week may help ease the manufacturing pain in the United States, but the dollar has surged against the yuan since and will offset that for U.S. firms.
+The Fed’s interest rate cut may help ease the manufacturing pain in the United States, but the dollar’s surged against the yuan since then and will offset that for U.S. companies.
 China has done a lot more targeted fiscal and monetary easing, can more easily source U.S. imports from elsewhere and also has the ability to inflict pain on U.S. commodity and farm sectors that back a Trump presidency.

 Investors can’t get enough of U.S. Treasuries these days and that’s good news for the upcoming auction of $84 billion of new debt.
 The U.S. Treasury Department is looking to sell $38 billion of 3-year notes, $27 billion of 10-year notes and $19 billion of 30-year bonds between August 6 and August 8.